bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Linked List

 1. What is the runtime complexity of `add_to_tail`?
+    It is O(n) complexity, because we have to traverse all n nodes of the list to get to the tail and insert the new node.

     a.
 What if our list implementation didn't have a reference to the tail of the list in its constructor?
 What would be the runtime of the `add_to_tail` method?

 2. What is the runtime complexity of `remove_head`?